awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-launchtemplate-blockdevicemapping-ebs.md

 Parameters for a block device for an EBS volume in an Amazon EC2 launch template\.

- `Ebs` is a property of the [ Amazon EC2 LaunchTemplate BlockDeviceMapping](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-blockdevicemapping.html) property type\.
+ `Ebs` is a property of [ AWS::EC2::LaunchTemplate BlockDeviceMapping](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-blockdevicemapping.html)\.

 ## Syntax<a name="aws-properties-ec2-launchtemplate-blockdevicemapping-ebs-syntax"></a>